Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 • Efficient Consumer Response (ECR) used in trade and the consumer goods industry to rationalize processes.
 The tools are:

-- marketing-oriented Category Management
+– zorientowany na marketing Category Management

 • Cross-industry SCOR-Modell (Supply-Chain Operations Reference Model) from large enterprises to facilitate communication between enterprises through a unified concept in Supply-Chain structures and processes.